astearman/Sliding-Visual-Effect/README.md

-# The Sound of CSS Animations
+# The Sound of Web Animations

 Some text animations that appear on scroll.